bigAppleIsBiggerThanApple/bigAppleIsBiggerThanApple.github.io/_posts/2017-07-26-TinNews Android App (Android).md

 **（2）View saved news**:

-Under this tab, you could also simply upload your video posts with a create post button and check all the user post videos around you.
-What's more, the layout of posts is implemented with react-grid-galary.
+Under this tab, users could check the news they liked and  click it to view the news details.

 ![](https://ws4.sinaimg.cn/large/006tNc79gy1fhxct12udnj311x0s3grw.jpg)